-This weird fungus has many descriptive name: strawberries and cream, the bleeding tooth fungus, the red-juice tooth, the Devil’s tooth.
+This weird fungus has many descriptive names: strawberries and cream, the bleeding tooth fungus, the red-juice tooth and the Devil’s tooth.
 These names comes from it’s behaviour.
 In damp conditions, it exudes bright red droplets on its surface.

 It forms ectomycorrhizal relationships with conifer roots.
 It’s found mainly in North America and Europe.
 It’s not poisonous, but not edible either — it tastes very bitter.
 It has been used in natural dyeing.